 Dec.
-13, 2017 -- One Clinton County student has been named a recipient of a four-year, full-tuition scholarship as the Clinton County Community Foundation 2018 Lilly Endowment Community Scholar.
+12, 2018 -- One Clinton County student has been named a recipient of a four-year, full-tuition scholarship as the Clinton County Community Foundation 2019 Lilly Endowment Inc. Community Scholar.

-Elizabeth Rhoda, daughter of Douglas and Regina Rhoda, will receive full tuition to an accredited public or private nonprofit Indiana university or college of her choice and a $900 yearly stipend for required books and equipment.
+Jenna Rockhold, daughter of John and Amy Rockhold, will receive full tuition to an accredited public or private nonprofit Indiana university or college of her choice and a $900 yearly stipend for required books and equipment.

-Elizabeth plans to attend Purdue University to study biomedical engineering.
+Jenna plans to attend Purdue University and study cybersecurity.

 The primary purposes of the Lilly Endowment Community Scholarship Program are 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.

-The selection criteria identified by the Clinton County Community Foundation included academic achievement; school, community and work activities; essay; financial need; and potential for success.
-There were 29 Clinton County students who applied for the scholarship.
+The selection criteria identified by the Clinton County Community Foundation included academic achievement; school, community and work activities; essay; financial need; potential for success; and an interview.
+There were 27 Clinton County students who applied for the scholarship.
 A committee of volunteers evaluated the applications and selected five finalists who were interviewed by the Clinton County Community Foundation board and Scholarship Committee.
-For 20 years Lilly Endowment has funded the Community Scholars program.
+Lilly Endowment Inc. established the Lilly Endowment Community Scholarship Program in 1998.